| Previous Page | Next Page | Index

 20 Nov 1850 Reported to be at Wellington

 27 Nov 1850 Sails for Middle Island.

-8 Dec 1850 At Akaroa.
-Sailed for Otago in the evening.
+8 Dec 1850 At Akaroa. departed for Otago in the evening.

 25 Mar 1851 arrived Wellington from the west coast of Middle Island.

-14 Apr 1851 sailed from Wellington for Port Underwood
+14 Apr 1851 departed from Wellington for Port Underwood

 14 Jun 1851 It is reported that the Admiralty have decided to refit the Acheron at Sydney, rather than for her to take passage to England.
 She will be paid-off at Sydney and men wanting to return to England may do so on the Fly or Havannah which are understood to be returning shortly.
 Stores and equipment will be sent out by men-of-war.
 United Service Gazette.